abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/model_behind_scene.rst

     The reason is simple.
 A solution to a Routing Problem is made of *routes*.
 A route is a path connecting nodes.
 It starts at a starting node and ends at an ending node.
 There are different ways to code routes but you need to be aware of the starting and ending nodes.
-    What happens if the starting and ending nodes are the same node?
+    What happens if the starting and ending nodes are the same node and you basically want to have only one variable per node?
     The way we handle
     this in the RL is to have two different ``int64`` indices corresponding to the same starting and ending node.